-- 13.1 If a customer, client or service user believes that the Authority, or a person acting on behalf of the Authority, has unlawfully discriminated against them, harassed or victimised them, on the grounds of a protected characteristic, in the provision of goods, facilities or services or in the exercise of any public functions, they may: - complain directly to the officer or other individual concerned; - submit a formal complaint directly to the Authority; - approach a third person or other organisation to take up the matter on their behalf (alternative dispute resolution); or - make a claim in Court. - 13.2 If the Authority or an officer of the Authority receives a complaint regarding any service provision in any form (including verbal or written), they must bring it to the attention of their line manager or Director, or in their absence the Head of HR, as soon as reasonably possible.
-The Head of HR and appropriate Director, or a person appointed by the Director, will seek to establish the facts insofar as this is possible, to make an initial assessment about whether the alleged action(s) are likely to amount to unlawful discrimination, harassment or victimisation, and determine whether a formal investigation is required.
-If this is considered to be appropriate, the Chief Executive, in consultation with the Head of HR and Director, will appoint a suitable person to carry out the investigation.
-If the complaint concerns an employee, the appropriate HR procedures will be followed to protect the position of the individual and the organisation. - 13.3 The Equality Working Group will be responsible for monitoring complaints and any trends.
+- 13.1 If a member of the public or service user believes that the Authority, or a person acting on behalf of the Authority, has unlawfully discriminated against them, harassed or victimised them, on the grounds of a protected characteristic, in the provision of goods, facilities or services or in the exercise of any public functions, they may: - complain directly to the officer or other individual concerned; - submit a formal complaint directly to the Authority; - approach a third person or other organisation to take up the matter on their behalf (alternative dispute resolution); or - make a claim in Court. - 13.2 If the Authority or an officer of the Authority receives a complaint regarding any service provision in any form (including verbal or written), they must bring it to the attention of the Solicitor and Monitoring Officer who will seek to establish the facts insofar as this is possible, to make an initial assessment about whether the alleged action(s) are likely to amount to unlawful discrimination, harassment or victimisation, and determine whether a formal investigation is required.
+If this is considered to be appropriate, the Solicitor and Monitoring Officer will take appropriate action to refer the matter to another suitable person to do so.
+If the complaint concerns an employee, the appropriate HR procedures will be followed to protect the position of the individual and the organisation.

+13.3 The Equality Working Group will be responsible for monitoring complaints and any trends.